Monotypes and Monoprints | Summer Retreat

 MATERIALS AND EQUIPMENT

 Inks, tools and equipment will be provided, as well as your A5 concertina sketchbook.
 You will have access to the screens, etching press and relief presses and you are welcome to bring along any additional things you would like to work with.

 Group size is limited to 6 people, to ensure maximum space and access to equipment.
 The classes will be friendly and relaxed and there will be opportunities to ask questions throughout each session.

 Tea and coffee are provided throughout the day.

-After class: You might like to continue your practice at Print Club, where a friendly group of us work once a month on a Tuesday evening.
+After class: You might like to continue your practice at Print Club, where a friendly group of us work once a month on a Tuesday evening and Saturday morning.